-CIMB Group manages its exposure of fluctuations in interest rates through policies established by Group Asset & Liability Management Committee ("GALCO").IRRBB undertaken by the Group is governed by an established risk appetite that defines the acceptable level of risk to be assumed by the Group.
+IRRBB undertaken by the Group is governed by an established risk appetite that defines the acceptable level of risk to be assumed by the Group.
 The risk appetite is established by the Board.
-Group Asset Liability Management Committee is a Board delegated Committee which reports to the GRC.
-With the support from Asset Liability Management Centre of Excellence and CBSM, the Group Asset Liability Management Committee is responsible for the review and monitoring of Group's balance sheet, business and hedging strategies, the overall interest rate risk profile and ensuring that such risk profile is within the established risk appetite.
-CBTM is responsible for day-to-day management of exposure and gapping activities, including execution of hedging strategies.
+GALCO is a Board delegated Committee which reports to the GRC.
+With the support from ALM COE and CBSM, the GALCO is responsible for the review and monitoring of Group's balance sheet, business and hedging strategies, the overall interest rate risk/ rate of return risk profile and ensuring that such risk profile is within the established risk appetite.
+Wholesale Banking is responsible for day-to-day management of exposure and gapping activities, including execution of hedging strategies.

-IRRBB is measured by:
+IRRBB/RORBB is measured by:

-Economic Value of Equity (EVE) sensitivity
+Economic Value of Equity (EVE) sensitivity:

-EVE sensitivity measures the long term impact of sudden interest rate movement across the full maturity spectrum of CIMB IB's assets and liabilities.
-It defines and quantifies interest rate risk as the change in the economic value of equity (e.g. present value of potential future earnings and capital) as asset portfolio values and liability portfolio values would rise and fall with changes in interest rates.
-Such measure helps CIMB IB to quantify the risk and impact on capital with the focus on current banking book positions.
+EVE sensitivity measures the long term impact of sudden interest rate/benchmark rate movement across the full maturity spectrum of the Group's assets and liabilities.
+It defines and quantifies interest rate risk/rate of return risk as the change in the economic value of equity (e.g. present value of potential future earnings and capital) as asset portfolio values and liability portfolio values would rise and fall with changes in interest rates/benchmark rates.
+Such measure helps the Group to quantify the risk and impact on capital with the focus on current banking book positions.

-For the purpose of this disclosure, the impact under an instantaneous 100 bps parallel interest rate shock is applied.
+For the purpose of this disclosure, the impact under an instantaneous 100 bps parallel interest rate/benchmark rate shock is applied.
 The treatments and assumptions applied are based on the contractual repricing maturity and remaining maturity of the products, whichever is earlier.
 Items with indefinite repricing maturity are treated based on the earliest possible repricing date.
 The actual dates may vary from the repricing profile allocated due to factors such as pre-mature withdrawals, prepayment and so forth.

-INTEREST RATE RISK IN THE BANKING BOOK (continued) IRRBB Management(continued)
+INTEREST RATE RISK IN THE BANKING BOOK (continued)

+IRRBB Management (continued)

-Economic Value of Equity (EVE) sensitivity (continued) The table below illustrates CIMB IB's IRRBB under a 100 bps parallel upward interest rate shock from economic value perspective:
+The table below illustrates CIMB IB's IRRBB under a 100 bps parallel upward interest rate shock from economic value perspective:

-Table 16: IRRBB - Impact on Economic Value
+Table 18: IRRBB - Impact on Economic Value

-(pad/000) СІМВ ІВ
+(DM'000) СІМВ ІВ

-(RM'000) 2014 2013
+(RM'000) 2015 2014

 Currency +100bps Increase (Decline) in Economic Value (Value in RM Equivalent)

-Ringgit Malaysia (900) 1,386
+Ringgit Malaysia (2,117) (900)

-US Dollar (5) (7)
+US Dollar (198) (5)

 Thai Baht - -

-Singapore Dollar (3) (3)
+Singapore Dollar (13) (3)

-Others - -
+Others 1 -

-Total (908) 1,376
+Total (2,327) (908)

-Earnings at Risk (EaR)
+Earnings at Risk (EaR):